Mediastinal Tumor Resection

 Prior to Procedure

-Before the surgery, your doctor may do the following:
+Before the surgery, your doctor may take images of structures inside your body using:

 Leading up to the surgery: